 - Ryan Sander, PT, DPT, OCS, Good Shepherd Rehabilitation

 - Rachel Snyder, PT, DPT, OCS, Good Shepherd Rehabilitation

 - Scott Stackhouse, PT, PhD, Adjunct Professor, University of New England

-- Didactic curriculum utilizes a hybrid model of online learning and onsite manual skills laboratory sessions.
+- Courses utilize a hybrid model of online learning and manual skills laboratory sessions.

 - The program is affordable and competitively priced.

-The didactic component of the program consists of six 2-credit courses.
+The curriculum consists of six 2-credit courses.
 Two courses deal with general concepts relevant to the management of all musculoskeletal conditions.
-The remaining four courses are specific to certain regions of the body, and each includes relevant anatomy, biomechanics, imaging, medical screening as well as current best evidence related to examination and intervention with emphasis on the most prevalent conditions for each region.
-The regional course content includes a laboratory component for development of manual skills.
+The remaining four courses are regional and each includes relevant anatomy, biomechanics, imaging, medical screening as well as current best evidence related to examination and intervention with emphasis on the most prevalent conditions for each region.
+The regional courses include a laboratory component for development of manual skills.

 Laboratory Sessions: The courses in the program utilize a hybrid model of online learning with integrated manual skills laboratory sessions.
 The manual skills laboratory sessions will occur over 4 weekends per year.
 The program is highly interactive and capitalizes on the wealth of knowledge clinicians bring with them.

-The didactic curriculum for the Arcadia University Orthopaedic Residency program consists of at six 2-credit courses.
+The curriculum for the Musculoskeletal Physical Therapy Certificate program consists of at six 2-credit courses.
 There is no required course sequence.
-An additional 6 credits of independent study are required to reflect the mentoring process.
+A minimum of 12 credits is required.

 - Current state professional license